gihnius/year_progress/README.md

-# print the progress of passed days of this year
+# print the progress of past days of this year

 ```
 $ ./year_prgress.rb